Antos1123/AntosLib/README.md

-# AntosLib
-This plugin is a convenience library only for developers.
+This plugin was created solely for the convenience of developers.